hashicorp/terraform/website/docs/backends/types/remote.html.md

 names will remain the same short names (e.g. “tst”, “acc”) while the remote names will be mapped by adding the prefix.

-It is assumed that you are only using named workspaces when working with Terraform and so the “default” workspace is ignored in this case.
-If there is a state file for the “default” config, this will give an error during `terraform init`.
-If the default workspace is selected when running the `init` command, the `init` process will succeed but will end with a message that tells you how to select an existing workspace or create a new one.
+When using a prefix, the assumption is that you are only using named Terraform workspaces, so the “default” workspace is ignored in this case.
+If there is a state file for the “default” config, this will result in an error during `terraform init`.
+If the default workspace is selected when running the `init` command, the `init` process will succeed, but will end with a message explaining how to select an existing workspace or create a new one.

 ## Example Configuration